Why am I stuck in anger?

 - And perhaps you think someone is treating you unfairly.

 When I feel anger or irritation, or any emotion that disturbs me, I use a process of healing that moves me up the Emotional Tone Scale (ETS, see post Emotional Tone Scale).
 I learned ETS from Body Electronics Point Holding.1 I adapted it into a system I call Verbal Point Holding.2 Anger is close to the top of the scale.
+First, I notice where I feel it in my body.
+Is my throat tightening up with unspoken rage?
+Is my heart closed off from love?
+Where do I hold the tension, and pain?
+Then I breathe into the body area.
 Loving the anger, recognizing that I created it, and that it may have served my own purpose allows me to first forgive myself, then forgive the other.
 But it can take time.

 Forgiveness is a cleansing process.
 Forgiveness doesn’t work if it is hurried, or forced, or if it turns into another “should”.
 It only works after we stop looking outside ourselves for an external cause of suffering.
 As Cheri Huber says, “Examining beliefs, abandoning them, and returning attention to the present is essential to ending suffering, as is living in the awareness that nothing in the universe is personal.“4

 One key to ending suffering is staying present to your feelings.
 Another is to recognize that no one is reaching inside your brain and nervous system to “make you feel” something.
 In fact, every feeling arises from within you.